Sustainability

 Pillar 2: Responsiveness — Acting When Signals Appear

-Having processes and people ready to act when problems emerge:
+Having processes and people ready to act:

-• When bias creeps in, correction should follow established procedures
+• Bias correction follows established procedures

 Pillar 3: Renewal — Proactive Evolution